bryanozora/suicide_ideation_detection/readme.md

 ## 🚀 Features

+- Data augmentation using LLM
 - Preprocessing of raw text data (tokenization, cleaning, vectorization)
 - Multi-class classification using traditional ML techniques
 - Evaluation using metrics such as accuracy, precision, recall, and F1-score
-- Dataset visualization (label distribution, word clouds)

 ---